tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

     * Use this as an opportunity to remind students that moving averages are calculated using historical quote data.
 Moving averages are just the average security price over/for a given time period.

 * Explain the difference between short term and long term moving averages.
-Highlight that short term moving average and long term moving averages both track the average price of a security over time; however, long term moving averages are tracked with a greater window than short term.
+Highlight that short term moving averages and long term moving averages both track the average price of a security over time; however, long term moving averages are tracked with a greater window than short term.

 * Underscore that short term and long term moving averages, when plotted, will travel in the same direction.
 At some point, they will cross.
 The value at the time of the crossover is considered the crossover point.
 Crossover points are a type of technical indicator.